Columbia, South Dakota

-Columbia is an incorporated small town on the James River in Brown County, South Dakota, United States.
+Columbia is a city on the James River in Brown County, South Dakota, United States.
 The population was 160 at the 2020 census.
-There is a large granary co-op at Columbia, also a post office, a bank, a bar, a church, a town park, and a community center, in addition to the city hall; and many homes.

 History

 An early variant name was Allentown.
 The city derives its present name from the song "Hail, Columbia".

 Geography

 According to the United States Census Bureau, the city has a total area of 1.52 sqmi, all land.